Codecademy/docs/content/uiux/concepts/ux-design/ux-design.md

 A day in the life of a UX designer may include:

-- Creating [wireframes](https://www.codecademy.com/resources/docs/uiux/wireframe) for an upcoming web launch
+- Creating [wireframes](https://www.codecademy.com/resources/docs/uiux/wireframe) for an upcoming web launch.
-- Creating [high-fidelity](https://www.codecademy.com/resources/docs/uiux/high-fidelity) digital prototypes of a design
+- Creating [high-fidelity](https://www.codecademy.com/resources/docs/uiux/high-fidelity) digital prototypes of a design.
-- Working on an onboarding flow for a mobile application
+- Working on an onboarding flow for a mobile application.
-- Interviewing users
+- Interviewing users.
-- Developing user personas
+- Developing user personas.
-- Connecting with other teammates about ideation, design, or development
+- Connecting with other teammates about ideation, design, or development.

 Both [user interface (UI) design](https://www.codecademy.com/resources/docs/uiux/ui-design) and user experience (UX) design are centered on users and ensure that the products and systems are meeting real needs and are as intuitive and pleasant as possible to use.